Feature Matrix

 Common Questions

-Q: Why can't I buy Zendesk Guide without the full Zendesk Suite?
+Q: Can I buy Zendesk Guide without purchasing the full Zendesk Suite?

-Q: Is there a better alternative to both Tango and Zendesk Guide pricing models?
+Q: Is there a better alternative to both Tango and Zendesk Guide for documentation teams?

 Start creating professional documentation that your users will love